stabudesk/chipmonk/README.md

 # Activities
 uf.depth, large 16M depth positions across S288 of some sort .. had to delete it

+# matching gf22 and blast output
+hurry and preempting led me to match gf22 against target ... which of course in many occurences is fine.
+However, it's lunacy.
+These are blast results, you need to match gf22 ID strings to the query's ID.
+This will ofcourse give multiple matches, and then you use eval pcti to select which you print.

 # Worries
 Chipmonk2 has got too big?
 Even executing it is difficult.
 I.e.
 > Famous errors: presneting -ystr to the executable ... it gives a plain segfault no info. obvious it shoudl be -y!
 > presenting the same gff file to both -a and -y option ... not looking properly at args .. another blank segfault.

+# Making the blast output hashtable
+Funnily enough only the first entries were stored anyway.
+KInd of unusual I need to go over why the other were rejected.
+It's actually something that I wanted to do, but I need to discover why it's bein done automatically.